 1. Setup the configuration per figure 1 and 2 for frequencies measured below and above 1 GHz respectively.
+Turn on EUT and make sure that it is in normal function.
 2. For emission frequencies measured below 1 GHz, a pre-scan is performed in a shielded chamber to determine the accurate frequencies of higher emissions will be checked on a open test site.
 As the same purpose, for emission frequencies measured above 1 GHz, a pre-scan also be performed with a 1 meter measuring distance before final test.
 3. For emission frequencies measured below and above 1 GHz, set the spectrum analyzer on a 100 kHz and 1 MHz resolution bandwidth respectively for each frequency measured in step 2.
 4. The search antenna is to be raised and lowered over a range from 1 to 4 meters in horizontally polarized orientation.
-Position the highness when the highest value is indicated on spectrum analyzer, then change the orientation of EUT on test table over a range from 0 ° to 360 ° with a speed as slow as possible, and keep the azimuth that highest emission is indicated on the spectrum analyzer.
+Position the highness when the highest value is indicated on spectrum analyzer, then change the orientation of EUT on test table over a range from 0° to 360° with a speed as slow as possible, and keep the azimuth that highest emission is indicated on the spectrum analyzer.
 Vary the antenna position again and record the highest value as a final reading.
 A RF test receiver is also used to confirm emissions measured.